Radium: the 88th Element

 Everyone kept saying “is Turner changing it’s name to Tuinei?”
 The branding campaign that was plastered all over the Turner campus was black and blue both literally and figuratively as we felt that whoever was behind this new “brand” had it out for Ted Turner.
 The black and blue hidden meaning being black eyes for Ted and his legacy.
 Nobody messes with Ted.
 Yes you all know I have bipolar, and Ted does too.
 When I discovered that Ted also suffers from Lewy Body Dementia, which pushed Robin Williams to suicide, I was stunned to my core.
 So many folks considered the highest performing levels of genius have terrible mental health challenges their entire lives.
 My own struggles with bipolar 1 have gotten worse over the years so I can personally attest to this.

 Am I being overly critical, almost bordering on cynical?
 Nope.
 It all boils down to the fact that these brands are failing the cardinal rule of brand design: communication.
 Period.
 It is the art to communicate which is the art itself.
 It’s all in the details.
 When the details are doing what they’re designed to do no one will even notice.
 It just works.
-On the other hand when there’s this failure to communicate it’s always obvious to everyone.
+On the other hand when there’s this failure to communicate it’s always obvious to everyone, but some remain blinded.

 The art of designing a well thought out ligature between two characters is dying.
 The most basic ligatures such as ff, fl, and fi are usually left out, just as I left them out when I typed this sentence.
 Don’t get me started on seeing inch marks instead of quotes, hyphens instead of em or en dashes, or bullet points so bold all they do is get in the way of communication.
 The KIA logo has created the opposite connection in its choice of using ligatures joining all three letters into one illegible design.
 Google Analytics has documented thousands of users searching for “KN” automobiles.
 If the “I” and “A” didn’t look like a backwards “N” the solution may have worked much better.
 I experiment with ligatures quite a bit in my personal typographic explorations in Titles.